sveltejs/learn.svelte.dev/content/tutorial/01-svelte/01-introduction/01-welcome-to-svelte/README.md

 title: Welcome to Svelte
 ---

 Welcome to the Svelte tutorial!
-This will teach you everything you need to know to easily build fast, small web applications.
+This will teach you everything you need to know to easily build web applications of all sizes, with high performance and a small footprint.

 You can also consult the [API docs](https://svelte.dev/docs) and the [examples](https://svelte.dev/examples), or — if you're impatient to start hacking on your machine locally — create a project with `npm init svelte`.